tdwg/website/community/bdq/tg-1/index.md

 ## Strategy

-- Join, organize and formalize ideas and concepts concerning DQ in a Conceptual Framework.
+- Join, organize, and formalize ideas and concepts concerning DQ in a Conceptual Framework.
 - Evaluate the proposed Framework with a case study.
 - Propose a method for using/applying the Framework for the Assessment and Management of fitness for use.
-- Support Biodiversity Informatics community with guidelines and training about the Framework.
+- Support the Biodiversity Informatics community with guidelines and training about the Framework.
-- Support and follow the application of the Framework for the Assessment and Management in some Biodiversity Informatics organizations.
+- Support and follow the application of the Framework for Assessment and Management in some Biodiversity Informatics organizations.
 - Evaluate and enhance the Framework and its vocabulary by promoting discussions and forums with the DQ Interest Groups members.

 ## Becoming involved